Jean-François Bach

-Jean-François Bach (born 8 June 1940 in Yvré-l'Évêque, Sarthe) is a French medical professor, biologist and immunologist.
-He is Secrétaire perpétuel honoraire of the Académie des sciences.
+Jean-François Bach (8 June 1940 – 12 December 2023) was a French medical professor, biologist and immunologist.
+He was Secrétaire perpétuel honoraire of the Académie des sciences.
+Bach died on 12 December 2023, at the age of 83.

 Biography

-He is the grandson of a professor of pharmacy and a former director of the ENS de Saint-Cloud and son of a professor of medicine in paediatrics.
-He is preparing for the Polytechnique exam in the preparatory class of the Louis-le-Grand high school.
+Bach was the grandson of a professor of pharmacy and a former director of the ENS de Saint-Cloud and son of a professor of medicine in paediatrics.
+He was preparing for the Polytechnique exam in the preparatory class of the Louis-le-Grand high school.
 After a few months of special mathematics class he decided to change his orientation by choosing medicine.

-He is Jean Hamburger's student at Necker Hospital.
+Bach was Jean Hamburger's student at Necker Hospital.
 He received his doctorate in medicine in 1969 and in science in 1970.
 His science thesis gives rise to three articles in Nature.

-Correspondant in 1977, he was elected in 1985 as a member of the Académie des sciences, where he was one of the two Secrétaires perpétuels from 2006 to 2015.
-He is also Professor Emeritus at the University of Paris-Descartes.
+Correspondent in 1977, he was elected in 1985 as a member of the Académie des sciences, where he was one of the two Secrétaires perpétuels from 2006 to 2015.
+He was also Professor Emeritus at the University of Paris-Descartes.

-He was Director of Inserm Unit 25 (Renal Immunopathology) and CNRS Laboratory 122 (Allograft Immunology), while also directing the Claude Bernard Association's centre on autoimmune diseases.
+Bach was Director of Inserm Unit 25 (Renal Immunopathology) and CNRS Laboratory 122 (Allograft Immunology), while also directing the Claude Bernard Association's centre on autoimmune diseases.

 Among its other activities and functions: